SpadeEagle44/OwnYouTube-dl/README.md

 ## Thanks

-I just want to thanks yt-dlp and ffmpeg developers and Github releases mainteners of these two wonderful software.
+I just want to thanks yt-dlp and ffmpeg developers and Github releases maintainers of these two wonderful software.
 As always, feel free to get, use and modify the OwnYouTube-dl code for your own needs.